ga-curriculum/ml-workflow-and-best-practices/data-splitting-model-validation/README.md

 ### **Understanding Cross-Validation**

-Cross-validation (CV) is a more **robust method** than a simple train-test split, as it helps mitigate variance in performance evaluation.
+Cross-validation (CV) is a more **robust evaluation approach** than a simple train-test split by reducing performance variability caused by random sampling.

 **Types of Cross-Validation:**